 Do you have an important decision to make and are you somewhat undecided?
 If so, you are in the right place.

-Every day we make an infinity of decisions, most of them are very simple, such as deciding which way to go to work, what to eat, what to do in the afternoon, etc. What you choose about these aspects may not generate such significant changes in your life, but there are decisions that do have a greater impact on our lives and it is important not to take them lightly.
+Every day we make a vast number of decisions.
+Most of them are simple, such as deciding which way to go to work, what to eat, what to do in the afternoon, etc. What you choose about these aspects may not generate such significant changes in your life, but there are decisions that do have a greater impact on our lives and it is important not to take them lightly.

 Although there is no perfect formula that is 100% correct to make decisions, the truth is that there are a series of aspects that help us to think things better from a logical and rational level.